micro-community/docs/pages/concepts/platform.markdown

 ## Getting Started

 Visit the [getting started](/getting-started) guide if you just want to get started.
-You'll need an invite though.

 ## How it works